Details was originally an independently-owned gay activist magazine. It was bought out by Condé Nast and relaunched as Vogue for straight guys.

 But with "men's interest" magazines cluttering every single magazine shelf in stores, even the ones that won't hawk full nudity, Playboy has tried to compete by simply turning into a Maxim clone where the girls actually show their nipples.
 And the damnedest thing about it is that, even though they're now trashier than ever, they actually show fewer naked women than they used to.

 The Brazilian version is accused of decay for both "fewer naked women" and "more pseudo-celebrities" (about four Big Brother contestants a year!), not to mention "questionable cover choices" (a surfer that some compared to Gerard Depardieu, and a writer which had a nice pictorial... except for the model, of course◊ (image is SFW).
+As circulation fell due to both less captivating cover models and internet piracy, the magazine got shorter and with less articles, and at time even rumoured to stop circulating.

 Giant started out as a men's magazine which, unlike the rest of its ilk, was presented intelligently, featuring interesting articles (one of its staff writers was Kevin Allison of The State) and good interviews, including one where rock musician BECK announced the existence of his then-upcoming album Guero.
 Then in 2006, it was bought by the former editor of a hip-hop magazine, who essentially turned it into an urban Maxim...but not before he fired all of its writers and canceled all subscriptions.